FedVQCS: Federated Learning via Vector Quantized Compressed Sensing: Simulation Results and Analysis

 In this section, we demonstrate the superiority of FedVQCS over existing FL frameworks, using simulations.
 We assume that the communication overhead allowed for transmitting the local model update at device $k$ is given by $C_k$ bits per local model entry.
 Under this assumption, we consider two communication scenarios: (i) {\em homogeneous} and (ii) {\em heterogeneous}.
 In the homogeneous scenario, we set $C_k = \bar{C}$, $\forall k\in\mathcal{K}$, to model the wireless links with the same capacity; whereas, in the heterogeneous scenario, we uniformly draw $C_k$ from a pre-defined set $\mathcal{C}$ to model the wireless links with different capacities.

-In this simulation, we consider FL for an image classification task using the publicly accessible MNIST \cite{MNIST} and CIFAR-$10$ \cite{CIFAR10} datasets.
-Details of the learning scenarios for each dataset are described below. \begin{itemize} \item {\em MNIST:} The global model is set to be a fully-connected neural network that consists of $784$ input nodes, a single hidden layer with $20$ hidden nodes, and $10$ output nodes.
+{In this simulation, we consider FL for an image classification task using the publicly accessible MNIST \cite{MNIST} and FEMNIST \cite{FEMNIST} datasets.} Details of the learning scenarios for each dataset are described below. \begin{itemize} \item {\em MNIST:} The global model is set to be a fully-connected neural network that consists of $784$ input nodes, a single hidden layer with $20$ hidden nodes, and $10$ output nodes.
 The activation functions of the hidden layer and the output layer are set to the rectified linear unit (ReLU) and the softmax function, respectively.
 For the global model training at the PS, the ADAM optimizer in \cite{ADAM} with an initial learning rate $0.01$ is adopted.
 Each local training dataset is determined by randomly selecting $500$ training data samples from two classes.
 For the local model training at each device, the mini-batch SGD algorithm with a learning rate $0.01$ is adopted with $|\mathcal{D}_k^{(t,e)}| = 10$ and $E = 3$.
 For both the ADAM optimizer and the mini-batch SGD algorithm, the cross-entropy loss function is used.
-For the MNIST dataset, we set the number of wireless devices to $K=75$ and the number of communication rounds to $T=50$.
+For the MNIST dataset, we set the number of wireless devices to $K=75$ and the number of communication rounds to $T=50$. {\item {\em FEMNIST:} The global model is set to be a variant ResNet-$18$, which has about $1.1\times10^7$ trainable parameters.
+For the original ResNet-$18$ in \cite{ResNet}, we modify the input, the first convolution, and output layers to match the dimensions of FEMNIST dataset.
+We also replace the batch normalization layers to the layer normalization layers to improve the performance of the global model \cite{LN}.
+For the global model training at the PS, the ADAM optimizer in \cite{ADAM} with an initial learning rate $5\times10^{-5}$ is adopted.
+For the local model training at each device, the mini-batch SGD algorithm with a learning rate $10^{-7}$ is adopted with $|\mathcal{D}_k^{(t,e)}| = 500$ and $E = 5$.
+Each local training dataset is determined by randomly grouping $20$ writers in FEMNIST dataset, and thus turn $200$ writers into $10$ devices \cite{FEMNIST1,FEMNIST2}.
+For both the ADAM optimizer and the mini-batch SGD algorithm, the cross-entropy loss function is used.
+For the FEMNIST dataset, we set the number of wireless devices to $K=10$ and the number of communication rounds to $T=50$.}